 Teachers College requires that a student may have no more than 8 points of C- course grades in order to remain in good standing.
 The Counseling Psychology Program adheres to these standards, but also imposes another level of policy that allows us to carefully gauge student progress.
-Since our Ed.M. students often complete this degree with the goal of certification as a School Counselor, we believe that the responsibilities of practice at this level merit close monitoring of student attainment.
+Since our Ed.M. students often complete this degree with the goal of licensure as a Mental Health Counselor or School Counselor, we believe that the responsibilities of practice at this level merit close monitoring of student attainment.

 A student must receive a minimum of B to remain in good standing in the Counseling Psychology Program.
 Lower grades can lead to remediation and/or change of status (such as "under review" or probationary status).
-A grade of B- or lower does not designate "failing" the class as it does in the doctoral program; rather, a grade of B- or lower alerts the faculty that this student should be watched more carefully in the following semester.
+A grade of B- or lower does not designate "failing" the class; rather, a grade of B- or lower alerts the faculty that this student should be watched more carefully in the following semester.
 Additional required remediation is also possible if deemed necessary.
 Individual professors will contribute each semester to a list of students (to be compiled in the program office) who have received a B- so that their progress can be reviewed.